 My name is Nehemie Yesashimwe.
-I live in Rwanda, where I write and hike.
+I live in Rwanda, where I write letters and hike.

-In 2013, I got interested in environmental management and wrote a couple of articles about the role of youth in addressing climate change and the like.
+In 2013, I fell in love with the environment and wrote a couple of articles about the role of youth in addressing climate change and the like.
 Local, regional, continental, and global institutions recognized my work and awarded me an inspirational gift: “courage to keep writing.”

 What I do with Greenny Ltd.

-I want to live a sustainable life; even when that requires giving up beautiful things like pizza, lots of money, or fame.
-I want to keep away from clutter as possible as I can; even if that’s hard.
+I want to live a sustainable life even if that requires giving up beautiful things such as easy money; and delicious things such as sugary and fatty food.
+I want to keep away from clutter as possible as I can even if that’s hard.
 Greenny is a tool and a platform for that commitment.

 There, I saw how we desperately need clean cities, clean seas, standing forests, and people who are kind to the environment.
-From there, I decided to go green and created greenny.net as a medium to share lessons and opportunities that lie in environmental practice.
+From there, I decided to go green and created greenny.net as a medium to share lessons and opportunities for environmental practice.

 What I’m doing now

-- I’m working with conservation organizations to promote conservation leadership.
+- I’m working with organizations to promote conservation leadership.